 With technological and cost advantages, Chinese companies have become the main equipment suppliers and system integrators for Saudi Arabia's "power bank."
 BYD secured a super order of 12.5 GWh from Saudi Electricity Company, Sungrow signed a 7.8 GWh project, and Hicharge Energy won a 4.9 GWh project in the latest bidding at a record low price.

 Chinese companies provide more than just battery cabinets.
-In the Honghai project, Guodian Nari provided the core network coordination control system, which is the "brain" that ensures the stable operation of the 100% renewable energy grid.
-This means that Chinese companies are upgrading from simply exporting hardware to providing comprehensive system solutions that include core control software, becoming the "architects" of the new power system.
+In the Red Sea project, State Grid NARI provided the core network-type coordinated control system, which is the "brain" that ensures the stable operation of the 100% renewable energy grid.
+This means that Chinese companies are upgrading from merely exporting hardware to providing comprehensive system solutions that include core control software, becoming the "architects" of the new power system.

 More profoundly, by participating in the BOO model bidding, Chinese companies such as China Energy Engineering Group and State Power Investment Corporation are attempting to shift from being the "shovel sellers" to personally operating as "bankers" of the "power bank," deeply engaging in the long-term distribution of future electricity value in Saudi Arabia.

-In the vast deserts of Saudi Arabia, more and more "power banks" are rising from the ground.
+In the vast deserts of Saudi Arabia, an increasing number of "power banks" are rising from the ground.
 What they store is not only cheap green electricity but also the certainty of a country's energy independence and economic transformation.

 When electricity becomes an asset that can be stored and traded across time, the rules of the entire energy economy have been rewritten.

 From "immediate use" to "idle storage for busy use," energy storage has maximized the value of Saudi Arabia's sunlight in the dimension of time.
-This silent transformation will ultimately help this oil kingdom maintain control over the energy economy in the era of new energy.
+This silent transformation will ultimately help this oil kingdom continue to hold the initiative in the energy economy in the era of new energy.

 【About Us | About Us】

-Our company is a high-tech enterprise focused on providing advanced energy storage system research and development, manufacturing, system integration, and solutions.
-We are committed to deeply integrating cutting-edge energy storage technology with practical application scenarios to customize safe, efficient, and economical energy storage for industrial and commercial use, as well as for households.
+Our company is a high-tech enterprise focused on the research and development, manufacturing, system integration, and solutions of advanced energy storage systems.
+We are committed to deeply integrating cutting-edge energy storage technology with practical application scenarios, customizing safe, efficient, and economical energy storage solutions for commercial and industrial use, home energy storage, microgrids, outdoor power supplies, and integrated solar energy storage and charging solutions for our customers.